hritik2899/System-Design/README.md

 Hey, welcome to the course.
 I hope this course provides a great learning experience.

-_This course is also available on my [website](https://karanpratapsingh.com/courses/system-design) and as an ebook on [leanpub](https://leanpub.com/systemdesign).
-Please leave a ⭐ as motivation if this was helpful!_

 # Table of contents

 - **Getting Started**